 Note: Crockpots can vary in temperature, so check your apples when you stir to see how soft they are to gauge how much more cooking time they need.

-- As mentioned, any type of apple will work in the recipe, but the softer the apple, the less cook time it may need.
+- APPLES: As mentioned, any type of apple will work in the recipe, but the softer the apple, the less cooking time it may need.

-- For a richer flavor when making cinnamon crock pot apples, you can add 1 teaspoon of pure vanilla extract.
+- FLAVOR BOOST: For a richer flavor when making cinnamon crock pot apples, you can add 1 teaspoon of pure vanilla extract.

-- You can substitute coconut sugar or maple syrup for the granulated sugar.
+- SUGAR: You can substitute coconut sugar or maple syrup for the granulated sugar.

 - As the apples cook and cool, the sauce becomes thicker.